 In Indonesia, the world's fourth largest coffee producer, the by-products from coffee processing are barely used, transformed or upscaled into new products.
 Some young people in Bandung, West Java, want to change this.

-When Arka Irfani and Hisyam Bin Ahmad H.M, two of the Founders of the Bell Society, were still biology students at the Bandung Institute of Technology, they had an idea.
-While studying the results of certain experiments in the campus lab where they processed fermented food for a course assignment, they discovered the existence of "cellulose sheets" formed in the fermentation process of fruits.
+When Arka Irfani and Hisyam Bin Ahmad H.M, two of the founders of the Bell Society, were still biology students at the Bandung Institute of Technology, they had an idea.
+While studying the results of certain experiments in the campus lab where they processed fermented food for a course assignment, they relized that "cellulose sheets" have been formed in the fermentation process of fruits.
 Initially, they made paper from these cellulose sheets and tried to sell it.
 But it turned out to be not worth the cost as there was not much of a market for this kind of paper.
 Then they started thinking about other applications for these cellulose sheets.

 They came up with the idea to turn misel, as they called their microbial cellulose sheets, into alternative or imitation leather which could be used to make jackets, shoes, wallets, bags, and so on.
 After testing various kinds of raw materials such as waste from tomatoes, pineapples, mangoes and others, they accidentally saw a pile of coffee pulp at a coffee cooperative in Lembang (Bandung, West Java).
 They took some of the coffee pulp home and began conducting experiments.

-They fermented the coffee cherry skin for about one month by adding bacteria so that they can grow cellulose sheets (misel).
+They fermented the coffee pulp for about one month by adding bacteria so that they can grow cellulose sheets (misel).
 And it worked!
-From about 200 grams of coffee pulp they produced roughly one square meter of misel (90 x 90 cm, 0.5 - 1mm thick).
+From about 200 grams of coffee pulp they produced roughly one square meter of misel (90 x 90 cm, 0.5 - 1 mm thick).

 Arka Irfani and Hisyam Bin Ahmad H.M and their growing team are now partnering with the Gunung Tilu coffee cooperative in West Java.
 At the moment, they process approximately one tonne of wet coffee pulp per year, which results in 5,000 sheets.
 The fermentation and following drying is still done at the Bell Society`s lab, but Arkan and Hisyam hope to establish a processing site at the coffee cooperative to be more efficient.
 Their plan is to share the profit of sold misel sheets with the co-op.